Motorcycle Accidents

 How Do You Calculate the Value of Damage Types?

-Some damages are easy to calculate as it is just a matter of adding up your medical bills and loss of wages.
-Other damages may require a financial expert or specialist or testimony of an heir.
+Some damages are easy to calculate — it’s simply a matter of adding up your medical bills and loss of job wages.
+Other damages may require a financial expert, or testimony of an heir.

 Important considerations when calculating certain types of damages include:

-• Property damages: It’s not uncommon for motorcycles to be total losses after an accident.
-In most cases, the insurance company will consider the make, model, year, and mileage of your motorcycle.
-Whether or not their valuation is accurately reflective of the true value of your bike depends on its condition and how much you’ve invested in modifications or aftermarket parts.
-If you have a restored classic motorcycle or custom bike, for example, then you may want to consider investing in classic or custom motorcycle insurance.
-How you have insured it could play a role as well as what motorcycles like yours are selling for in your area.
+• Property damages: It’s common for motorcycles to be total losses after an accident.
+In most cases, the insurance company will consider the make, model, year, and mileage of your bike.
+Whether such a valuation is accurate of the true value of your motorcycle depends on its condition and how much you’ve invested in modifications or aftermarket parts.
+If you have a restored classic motorcycle or custom bike, for example, you may want to consider investing in classic or custom motorcycle insurance.
+How you have insured it could play a role, as well as the cost of motorcycles like yours being solid in your area (like comparable in home sales).

-• Medical damages: Your emergency room bill is just one part of your medical damage’s calculation.
+• Medical damages: Your emergency room bill is just one part of your medical damages calculation.
 Everything from the ambulance ride to the hospital to your physical therapy and rehabilitation costs should be included in any calculation of your medical costs.
-Any expenditure that went towards your recovery should be included in medical damages.
-Also included are any possible medical expenses you may incur.

-• Pain, suffering, and loss of consortium: There’s no obvious dollar valuation for pain and suffering or loss of consortium.
+• Pain, suffering, and loss of consortium: There’s no obvious dollar valuation for pain and suffering or loss of consortium (a legal term for a change in a relationship to a family member, through death or injury).
 Articulating how the death of a loved one affected your quality of life, finances and family dynamics is important.
-Your success in winning or negotiating non-economic damages are heavily reliant on the skills of your motorcycle or car injury attorney.
+Your success in winning or negotiating non-economic damages are heavily reliant on the skills of your motorcycle injury attorney.

 Common Motorcycle Accident Causes

-The biggest threat facing motorcyclists on the road are caused by other drivers.
+The biggest threats facing motorcyclists on the road are other drivers.
 However, unsafe roadways, dangerous weather conditions, rider errors, and motorcycle defects are all potential hazards as well.

 • Speeding: Speeding creates risks for riders and drivers.
 Drivers making a left turn in front of a rider may not be able to tell how fast the motorcycle is going and misjudge the time they have to make the turn safely.
-In fact, many states have a law that the rider has forfeited his right of way, if speeding occurred.
+In fact, many states have laws stating that the rider forfeits their right of way if speeding occurred.
 Drivers might also not notice a rider coming up behind them quickly on the left or right when they’re about to make a lane change.
 All drivers and riders should always follow the speed limit.

 • Unsafe lane changes: You don’t have to ride for long before experiencing your first brush with a car invading your lane with seemingly no concern for your safety.
 Many drivers become distracted and don’t adequately check to confirm the lane they’re changing into is clear.
 It would be great if every driver was courteous and looked out for riders, but unfortunately, its not always the case.